-United Way of Sumner County is encouraging local businesses, civic clubs, churches and other groups to get involved in their communities by registering volunteer teams to help tackle a variety of improvement projects for local non-profit health and human service agencies.
+United Way of Sumner County encourages local businesses, civic clubs, churches and other groups to get involved in their communities by registering volunteer teams to help tackle a variety of improvement projects for local non-profit health and human service agencies.

-While there is more than enough work to go around and keep volunteers busy, UWSC President/CEO Dana M. Given believes Days of Caring is much more than just a community service project.
+While there is more than enough work to go around and keep volunteers busy, Days of Caring is much more than just a community service project.

 If your organization is ready to make a difference in our community, registration for Days of Caring is easy.
 Contact United Way for more information.

-For more information about Days of Caring and United Way of Sumner County, visit www.unitedwaysumner.org or call (615) 461-8371.
+For more information about scheduling a Days of Caring activity and United Way of Sumner County, call (615) 461-8371.